scschell/Homework7/README.md

 Part 2: Spinning AVL Trees
 ==========================

-//TODO Discuss difference from original data
+//TODO Finish data analysis section

 Words.java was run five times for each data file. *Please note that the timing profiler was run for the cracklib.txt and war.txt data files and the sampling profiler was run for